ChristianVillalba/react_conditional_rendering/README.md

 * Use components and props.
 * Render componenets depeding of certain condition (if statement) .
 * Use TERNARY OPERATOR
-    * Two options depending if the condition true or false
+    * Two options depending if the condition is true or false
     * Render component if condition true.
 Nothing at all (null) if false
-* && in JS ()
+* && in JS
+    * Condition && Expression:
+    * true && Expression
+    * false && Expression-Not-Evaluated